CQRS-Muflone/Muflone.Eventstore.gRPC/README.md

 ## Sample connection string

-    esdb://admin:changeit@localhost:2113?tls=false&tlsVerifyCert=false
+    esdb://localhost:2113?tls=false&tlsVerifyCert=false

+Watch out for the correct connection port.
+You must use the HTTP port (default 2113) and not the TCP one anymore (default 1113).

-use `tls=false` only for development environment.
+Also, use `tls=false` only for development environment.
 [Read more on the offical documentation](https://developers.eventstore.com/server/v23.10/security.html#security)